Get the Best of Premium TV with Foxtel

 With so many channels on offer, Foxtel structures its subscription plans by dividing the channels up into genre-based packs, making it easy for customers who are only after a specific type of content to pay only for what they want to watch, rather than having to pay for 90 channels to watch only a dozen of them.

-When subscribing to a Foxtel plan, you’re effectively picking one, two or more of these packs, bundled together as an overall plan that saves you money in the process.
-So, for example, if you were to opt for the Sport + Drama + Entertainment plan, you’d get the channel packs that the plan name suggests – sport, drama, the base Entertainment Pack – all together in an all-included plan that’s priced at $58, which makes for a substantial saving over paying for each pack individually.
+When subscribing to a Foxtel plan, you’re effectively picking one, two or more of these packs, bundled together as an overall plan that’s targeted to the channels you’re most interested in.
+So, for example, if you were to opt for the Sports HD bundle, you’d get the 50+ channels included in the base Foxtel Plus pack as well as all the Sports channels, with HD included – all bundled together in a plan that’s priced at $74.

-Foxtel’s bundled plans are almost always on offer but tend to change as new promotions come and go, so it’s best to check to see what’s on offer at the moment before deciding on a plan that suits you.
-Customers can always just build their own plan from the available Foxtel channel packs and add-ons, but when bundled plans are offered, there’s usually substantial savings to be had by taking advantage of them.
+Foxtel’s bundled plans are almost always on offer but tend to change as new promotions come and go, so it’s best to check to see what special offers are current at the moment before deciding on a plan that suits you.
+Customers can always just build their own plan from the available Foxtel channel packs and add-ons, but when bundled plans are offered, there’s often savings to be had by taking advantage of them.

-Al subscribers, regardless of any other packs or options they might add, get the base Entertainment Pack, which can be had on its own for $29 per month.
-Like its name suggests, the 45 channels contained in the Entertainment Pack encompass general viewing across all genres – drama, news, sport, movies, documentaries and special interest.
-For customers looking to broaden their range of available channels at the lowest possible cost, the base Entertainment Pack is the place to start.
+All subscribers, regardless of any other packs or options they might add, get the base Foxtel Plus Pack, which can be had on its own for $49 per month.
+Containing over 50 channels, the Foxtel Plus pack takes in general viewing across all genres – drama, news, sport, movies, documentaries and special interest – and adds top-tier channels like Fox Showcase (home of HBO), Fox One and BBC First.
+For customers looking to broaden their range of available channels at the lowest possible cost, the base Foxtel Plus Pack is the place to start.

 From there, customers can add additional packs based on the content they’re especially interested in.
 These packs contain channels that are focussed specifically on their field, offering premium content that often cannot be found anywhere else.
 The available packs are: